 Hopefully Alan’s big lens will capture the photo that we want.
 However he’s hand holding that big lens because ships aren’t the best place for using a tripod, especially on a very crowded deck.

 Eventually, I let the camera drop, accept a cup of hot chocolate that the staff is handing out and simply enjoy the experience.
-Breathing in a big gulp of cold air, I marvel that I’m at the edge of the Arctic ice cap on a ship that’s stalking a polar bear.
+Breathing in a big gulp of cold air, I marvel that I’m at the edge of the polar ice cap on a ship that’s stalking a polar bear.
 There’s a quiet reverence among the Silver Explorer guests as we watch the bear, whispering among ourselves, if anything at all needs to be said.

 The bear marches along, sits for a moment, before getting up to stroll the ice again.
 Even from a distance, his huge size is impressive.
 And the sight will have to be enough as this is only one of three polar bears that we see cruising the Arctic on Silver Explorer.